You’ve got a startup idea?

 I will not suggest you run Linkedin ads at this stage of validation because it will cost you a lot.
 Though it's a targeted stream of traffic.

 Elon Musk did cold emailing to get the attention of bank executives for an internship.
 Back when he was a twenty-something job seeker.

 Cold emailing is a controversial part of internet marketing from the very beginning of marketing.
 But it is one of the most impactful marketing stunts if done correctly and with care.

 You can start a cold email drip campaign on your targeted potential customers.
-Don't hit them out of the blue and ask to pre-pay you for a product that not even built yet.
-Instead, ask what problem they are facing with their current SaaS service provider or what feature the would like to suggest.
+Don't hit them out of the blue and ask them to pre-pay you for a product that has not even been built yet.
+Instead, ask what problem they are facing with their current SaaS service provider or what feature they would like to suggest.

 1) Define metrics for success

 ‘Cause without knowing your success metrics, you will never know if you are doing it right or not.
 Moving in the right direction and at the right pace is crucial at these early stages.
 So, knowing your success metrics is a must while validating your startup or business idea.

 Defining the customer persona should be the number one step in MVP validation because if you don’t know who is your target audience, you will definitely do it wrong.

 There are many techniques to build and define the customer persona for your SaaS product.